 In the dialog, select an assertion category, pick the assertion you need and click Add.
 The assertion will be added to the panel.

-Note that some assertions can be disabled in the dialog, because they are not applicable to teh currently selected test step.
-The Recently category of the dialog lists 5 recently-used assertions.
+Note that some assertions can be disabled in the dialog, because they are not applicable to the currently selected test step.
+The Recently category of the dialog lists 5 recently used assertions.

 Use the panel toolbar to configure assertions:

 Select an assertion in the panel and click this button to configure the assertion settings.
 For more information on assertion properties, see Assertions Reference.